aragon/hack/docs/getting-started.md

 Don't worry about the precise differences between the test nets at this stage.
 The key takeaway is that Metamask also allows you to connect to Ethereum test nets.
 And these test nets allow you to play around with apps without risking real money.

 Here's another basic thing you should know.
-If you click on the DETAILS button below your account name, a popup will appear with your account address.
+If you click on the **Details** button below your account name, a popup will appear with your account address.
 This is what's known as your public address (or public key).
 This is the address you should share with other people in order to receive Eth.

 ![](/docs/assets/metamask-6.png)

-Finally, if you click on the VIEW ACCOUNT ON ETHERSCAN button you'll be taken to a page that looks like this
+Finally, if you click on the **View Account on Etherscan* button you'll be taken to a page that looks like this

 ![](/docs/assets/metamask-7.png)